Daviddc04/snake-RL/README.md

 - Neural network design for game state evaluation
 - How modifying training parameters affects learning dynamics
 - Debugging and tuning agent performance in a dynamic environment

+# Next Steps:

+I will be recording a showcase of the project on Loom soon showing the difference that the tweaks i made provided and uploading it here.